Johnny Keefer betting profile: Sony Open in Hawaii - PGA TOUR

 Keefer's recent performances

-- Keefer has finished in the top ten once over his last ten appearances.
+- Keefer has finished in the top 10 once over his last ten appearances.

 - He had his best finish at The RSM Classic, where he finished tied for seventh with a score of 18-under.